 Composting in an Urban Setting at Howard University Garden, Jeffrey Neal, Howard University Community Garden Compost Manager, Washington D.C.

-Small-Scale Systems & Technologies, Jean Bonhotal, Cornell Waste Management Institute, Ithaca
+Small-Scale Systems & Technologies, Jean Bonhotal, Cornell Waste Management Institute, Ithaca, N.Y.

 Establishing Best Management Practices for Community Compost Sites, Renee Crowley, NYC Compost Project hosted by Lower East Side Ecology Center Project Manager, New York City